kingsep11/sample/spring-boot-interview-questions_1.md

 # What is @SpringBootApplication annotation
   - Its an entry point for any spring boot application.
   - @SpringBootApplication is equivalant to  @Configuration, @EnableAutoConfigurationand @ComponentScan with their default attributes

+# How to include custom static content ?
+  - spring boot will look into /static, /public, /resources, /webapp /META-INF/resources in the class path or root of the ServletContext